-How to visit Central Park for the first time
+How to visit Central Park for the first time in 2026

 View of Billionaires Row skyscrapers from the area near Wollman Rink and Gapstow Bridge.
+Buy a print of this photo here.
+All photos by John O’Boyle/ The Empty Nest Explorers

-Central Park is a must-see visit for any traveler to the New York City area.
-Not only is it a beautiful, sprawling natural space within the bustling city, it’s also full of distinctly New York character, folklore, and quirky history.
 But at 843 acres, attempting to see it all in a day is a near impossibility.
-Oh, you could spend an entire day and night exploring I suppose, and probably get it all in, but would that be actually enjoyable?
+Oh, you could spend an entire day and night exploring, I suppose, and probably get it all in, but would that be actually enjoyable?
 Well, it would certainly be exhausting.

-As locals to the NYC area who love Central Park and have visited many times, we decided to put together a walking route for the first-time visitor, or the tourist with other “must sees” on their agenda for the day.
 This route can be done in 2-3 hours, depending on your pace.
 We traverse this route ourselves on many trips to the Park, visiting some of our favorite (and famous) spots while experiencing the overall flavor of this beloved oasis in the busy metropolis of NYC.

-Of course, there is much more to see and do than such a tour can cover, and I will outline some of those highlights later in the post.
-But let’s start with our simple route.
+Of course, there is much more to see and do than such a tour can cover, and I will outline some of those highlights later in the post, as they are well-known favorites.
+We also keep this post up-to-date, and have included the latest information for visiting in 2026.

 Great walking route for a first-time visit to Central Park